radare/node-yara/README.md

 This module implements [YARA][yara] bindings for [Node.js][nodejs].

+**This module is currently supported on Linux platforms only**

-This module requires the `libmagic` library, and the `libcrypto` library provided by OpenSSL, and their associated C header files.
-Use the following commands to install these libraries depending on platform beforeinstallation:
+This module requires the `libmagic` library and the `libcrypto` library, and their associated C header files.
+Use the following commands to install these libraries before installation:

 	# CentOS/Red Hat